Introduction to HPCC Cluster and Linux

 -

 A computer cluster is an assembly of CPU units, so called computer nodes that work together to perform many computations in parallel.
-To achieve this, an internal network (e.g. Infiniband interconnect) connects the nodes to a larger unit, while a head node controls the load and traffic across the entire system.
+To achieve this, an internal network (e.g. Infiniband interconnect) connects the nodes to a larger unit, while one or more head nodes controls the load and traffic across the entire system.

 -

-Usually, users log into the head node to submit their computer requests via
+Usually, users log into one of the head nodes via

-to a queuing system provided by resource management and scheduling software, such as SGE, Slurm or TORQUE/MAUI.
+to submit their computing requests to a queuing system provided by resource management and scheduling software, such as Slurm, SGE, or TORQUE/MAUI.
 The queuing system distributes the processes to the computer nodes in a controlled fashion. -

 Because the head node controls the entire system, users should never run computing jobs on the head node directly!